SeasonDepth/SeasonDepth/dataset_info/README.md

 Conference on Computer Vision and Pattern Recognition (CVPR) 2018
 ```

 The test set of SeasonDepth dataset basically includes images from *slice2, slice3, slice7, slice8* under urban area in CMU-Seasons dataset.
-The depth maps are recontructed through SfM algorithm with carefully mannual refinement as groundtruths to evaulate the robustness of depth prediction models from KITTI leaderboard under multiple environmental conditions.
+The depth maps are reconstructed through SfM algorithm with carefully mannual refinement as groundtruths to evaulate the robustness of depth prediction models from KITTI leaderboard under multiple environmental conditions.

 ## License
 SeasonDepth dataset is built on CMU Visual Localization dataset created by